 Proper English usage says that ‘to be’ refers to a state of being while ‘to do’ refers to taking action.
 Does ‘being’ involve stopping all action and doing nothing?
 After a lifetime of getting on with things and getting things done, many of us find it difficult to figure out how ‘to be’.

 If asked what you want ‘to be’ when you grow old, older adults typically give answers that relate to good health, mental alertness, and financial security.
 Sometimes answers include having fun!
 But, surely there is more to growing old than health, wealth, the pursuit of experiences, and thinking capacity.
 Perhaps, as we age, it’s time to define success in learning how ‘to be’ as carefully as we defined success in doing things while working.

 Distinguishing what you want ‘to be’ from what you want ‘to do’ is difficult.
 But this is an important consideration.
 How have you integrated the successes, failures, traumas, relationships, and goals of a lifetime?
 Have you used these experiences to serve yourself and to serve others in a meaningful way?
 Are you living the way you want to live?
 It’s tempting to fall back to the bucket list of crazy things to experience, or travel destinations to visit, or goals to achieve.
 Getting into the ‘doing’ frame of mind is easier than staying focused on ‘being’.
 It takes courage, soul-searching, and a deep understanding of how you have become the person you are now.

 Gains and Losses

-Deciding who you will be as you grow old might involve assessing the inevitable gains and loses of the ageing experience.
+Deciding who you will be as you grow old might involve assessing the inevitable gains and losses of the ageing experience.
 How have you dealt with the challenges and losses of growing older?
 How have you dealt with adversity? ill-health? loneliness? death of loved ones? financial setbacks?
 How have you managed success?